 Writes opinion, informational, and narrative pieces with details and elaboration - Proficient writers write opinion pieces on topics or texts, supporting a point of view with reasons and information.
-They introduce a topic or text, state an opinion, and create a structure in which related ideas are grouped to support the writer's purpose.
-They provide 2-3 reasons that are supported by facts and details.
-They link opinions using some words and phrases (e.g. for instance, in order to, in addition).
+They introduce a topic or text clearly, state an opinion, and create an organizational structure in which related ideas are grouped to support the writer's purpose.
+They provide reasons that are supported by facts and details.
+They link opinions and reasons using words and phrases (e.g. for instance, in order to, in addition).
 They provide a concluding statement or section related to the opinion presented.
-Proficient writers write Informative/Explanatory texts.
-They can explain or provide information about a topic or idea choosing only details and information related to the topic.
-They can organize the information clearly using headings on most sections.
-They can elaborate on details using illustrations.
-They can build on their ideas by using facts, concrete details and evidence (usually in the form of quotations) They use some linking words such as another, for example, also, because to help categories flow.
-They use new vocabulary with words specific to the domain/topic.
+When writing informative/explanatory proficient readers can explain or provide information about a topic or idea choosing only details and information related to the topic.
+They can organize the information clearly using headings.
+They can elaborate on details using illustrations and multimedia.
+They can build on their ideas by using facts, definitions, concrete details and evidence (usually in the form of quotations).
+Proficient writers use linking words such as another, for example, also, because to help categories flow.
+They use precise vocabulary with words specific to the domain/topic.
 They can include a concluding statement or section that relates all the information or explanations presented.
-Proficient writers write narratives to develop real or imagined experiences, or events, using effective technique, descriptive details, or clear event sequences.
-They can orient the reader introducing a narrator and/or characters.
-They can organize a basic event sequence that unfolds naturally.
-They use dialogue and descriptions of actions, thoughts, and feelings to develop experiences and events.
-They use temporal words to signal event order.
-They can provide a sense of closure.
+When writing narratives, proficient writers develop real or imagined experiences, or events, using effective technique, descriptive details, or clear event sequences.
+They can orient the reader by establishing a situation and introducing a narrator and/or characters.
+They can organize an event sequence that unfolds naturally.
+They use dialogue and descriptions of actions, thoughts, and feelings to develop experiences and events or show the response of characters to situations.
+They use temporal words and phrases to signal event order.
+They provide a sense of closure.

 Plans, revises, edits, and rewrites to strengthen writing- Proficient writers generate and gather ideas about the topic with help from classmates and teachers, making a plan for how to write about and use those ideas, not only drafting what to say but deciding how best to say it or organize it by choosing different formats, mixing media or blending genres.
 Students then improve the writing by revising, editing, rewriting and starting all over with a new idea.
-They can state a topic.
-They can improve their paper by choosing a different structure, or shift the emphasis to a different topic.
-They can revise their paper by changing words, adding details, or changing the sequence.
-They can fix spelling, punctuation, and grammar so that information is clear to the reader.
-They use teachers for feedback to help improve their paper.
+They can state a clear topic.
+They can improve their paper by choosing a different structure, format, or mediumor shift the emphasis to a different topic.
+Proficient writers can revise their paper by changing words, adding details, cutting out sections or changing the sequence.
+They can fix spelling, punctuation, grammar, etc. so that information is clear to the reader.
+They use peers and teachers for feedback to help improve their paper.

-Researches to gather information and presents in an effective manner-

-Proficient writers gather, investigate or observe information to conduct a short research project and build knowledge about a specific topic.
+Researches to gather information and presents in an effective manner-Proficient writers gather, investigate or observe information to conduct a short research project and build knowledge about a specific topic.
 They can formulate a topic to research.
-They create some questions to ask to help get the information they need.
-Proficient writers know at least 3 resources to look to locate their information.
-They use at least 3 different sources to gather information.
-They make some observations to build on knowledge about their topic.
-Proficient writers make brief notes to categorize the information
+They create multiple questions to ask to help get the information they need.
+They know a variety of resources to locate their information.
+Proficient writers use a variety of different sources to gather information.
+They make observations to build on knowledge about their topic.
+They take notes to categorize the information.